Noba1anc3/Noba1anc3.github.io/_posts/2020-07-13-Curriculum Vitae.md

 ## <center> Social Practice </center>

 <center>2018.06 2018 LPL Summer Split --- RNG Beijing Home Court <br>
-Served as the interior volunteer for the opening week of the RNG Beijing Home Court.<br>
+Served as the interior volunteer for the opening week of the RNG Beijing Home Court. <br>
-Mainly responsible for preparing the layout of arena and backstage, guide the audience, and keep order.</center>
+Mainly responsible for preparing the layout of arena and backstage, guide the audience, and keep order. </center><br>

 <center>2016.05 8th China Cloud Computing Conference <br>
-<a href="http://m.qpic.cn/psc?/fef49446-40e0-48c4-adcc-654c5015022c/90yfO.8bOadXEE4MiHsPn*zgMvy1JdwreAOHASXGwARpiDpA7ty3mRM.7*RctmUrFvplblQPiwKziyU*EUmkiA!!/b&bo=VQhABgASgA0RCbo!&rf=viewer_4">Served as the volunteer of the 2016 8th CCCC and got the certificate</a></center>
+<a href="http://m.qpic.cn/psc?/fef49446-40e0-48c4-adcc-654c5015022c/90yfO.8bOadXEE4MiHsPn*zgMvy1JdwreAOHASXGwARpiDpA7ty3mRM.7*RctmUrFvplblQPiwKziyU*EUmkiA!!/b&bo=VQhABgASgA0RCbo!&rf=viewer_4">Served as the volunteer of the 2016 8th CCCC and got the certificate </a></center>